 Another option is to sell your products at a marketplace.
 There are many different options here.
-You could sell certain types of products through a large stock photo website.
+You could sell certain types of products through large stock photo websites.
 These sites can provide a lot of exposure, but there are millions of other products on these sites and they generally pay low commissions per sale.

 Other marketplaces like Creative Market and Envato still offer plenty of exposure and generally higher commissions than most stock photo websites.
 Smaller marketplaces like FilterGrade can offer you a higher percentage of each sale, plus less competition from other sellers.

 There are a number of benefits to selling at a third-party site like a marketplace or deal site.
 Most importantly, those sites already have established audiences and it’s possible for you to make some sales without building up an audience of your own.
 If you hope to have long-term success at a marketplace, you should plan to be active and work to establish your profile at the site, but you’ll benefit from the established audience of the marketplace.

 Another significant benefit is that you won’t have to deal with issues related to payment processing and basic customer service related to particular orders.
 You may need to provide some customer service related to the products you sell, but everything related to the transactions will be handled for you.